 The Haworth Committee administers co-sponsorship of mentoring events and experiences through the Joan Haworth Mentoring Fund and CSWEP experimental funding.
-Most successful applications are for less than $1K and they must be consistent with the mission of CSWEP.
+Funding requests must be consistent with the mission of CSWEP.
 Successful applicants will be asked to write a summary of what they have gained from the mentoring effort.

 Joan Haworth Mentoring Fund

 Joan Haworth was a stalwart supporter of CSWEP who served on the CSWEP Board as a member and ex-officio member from 1981-2011, including a term as CSWEP Chair from 2001-2003.
 In her honor and to continue her legacy of mentoring junior female economists, the Joan Haworth Mentoring Fund was established.
 It is intended for use by institutions and senior women to provide mentoring support in the form of supplemental travel expenses.
 The objective of this fund is to encourage senior mentoring women and institutions to incorporate mentoring of junior professionals into their programs.
 It is designed to provide travel funds to permit mentors to either extend a visit to an institution for the purpose of mentoring or to visit an institution for that purpose alone.

 Host institutions, junior women or the mentor herself may submit a funding application.
 Guidelines for the expenses covered are the same as the AEA Guidelines for travel expenses.
 The funds are administered through the AEA and granted by application to the CSWEP Board.

 Guidelines for applications include: